pyro-ppl/numpyro/docs/source/contrib.rst

 **Example:**

 Here is an example of how to use the HSGP approximation method with NumPyro.
 We will use the squared exponential kernel.
-Other kernels can be used sim
+Other kernels can be used similarly.

     .. code-block:: python